khemmyrick/Mineral-Cat-2/README.md

 	- Add the search form to the layout template so that searching can be performed from any page in the site.[x]

 3. Allow filtering by group. []
-	- Add the ability to filter the list of minerals by adding links to these groups on the left side of the layout template. []
+	- Add the ability to filter the list of minerals by adding links to these groups on the left side of the layout template.[x]
 	- Clicking a group name, displays a list of all of the minerals in the database that are in that group. []
-	- The group name being displayed should be bolded. []
+	- The group name being displayed should be bolded. []<--(use if block.
+Easy[!!!?], once template tag issue is sorted.)
 	- In the details view, no group name should be bolded. []

-4. Optimize database queries [] <---- This might be the hard part.
+4. Optimize database queries [] <---- This should be the hard part.
+	- Apply django-debug-toolbar to project. []
-	- Use the django-debug-toolbar to check that queries to the database take no longer than 10ms to complete.
+	- Use the django-debug-toolbar to check that queries to the database take no longer than 10ms to complete. []

 5. Unit test the app. []
 	- Write unit tests to test that each view is displaying the correct information.[]